aavegotchi/aavegotchi-wiki/posts/en/rarity-farming.md

 table_RarityScoreCalculationTable
 <p style="margin-left: 2.8em"><i>BRS denotes Base Rarity Score; ARS denotes Absolute Rarity Score</i></p>

-**The formula for ARS is not finalized yet.
-As a result, the values in the ARS column in the above table are arbitrary.**
+**The formula for ARS is not determined yet.
+As a result, the values in the ARS column in the above table are imaginary.**

 ## Rewards